 Charity Discount Policy

-West Hills Hospital has a Charity Discount Policy that provides free hospital care for patients who have received non-elective care, do not meet the qualifications for Medicaid and whose income is less than 200% (in most cases) of the Federal Poverty Level.
+West Hills Hospital & Medical Center has a Charity Discount Policy that provides free hospital care for patients who have received non-elective care, do not meet the qualifications for Medicaid and whose income is less than 200% (in most cases) of the Federal Poverty Level.
 In order to qualify for this free care, you must complete a Financial Assistance Application and provide some documents to support your income.
 To access our full Charity Discount Policy, click here.

 Uninsured Discount Policy

-For patients who do not meet the Charity Discount Policy criteria and will be expected to pay for services out of pocket, West Hills Hospital offers a managed care-like discount.
+For patients who do not meet the Charity Discount Policy criteria and will be expected to pay for services out of pocket, West Hills Hospital & Medical Center offers a managed care-like discount.
 All Uninsured patients (excluding those receiving cosmetic procedures and certain "package" procedures) will be given an Uninsured Discount.
 To access our full Uninsured Discount Policy, click here.
 All pricing estimates posted below already reflect the hospital's uninsured discount.